MalagoudSP/Rock-Paper-Scissors/README.md

 # Rock-paper-Scissors
-A game which play against the computer with smooth animations, responsive design, and real-time score tracking.
+A Frontend Project that enables us to play a game RPS which play against the computer with smooth animations, responsive design, and real-time score tracking.
 Simple, lightweight, and perfect for practicing DOM manipulation and game logic.